hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 To write a custom mapping, add the following code right below the imports and above the stack `MyStack`.

+### Register the Mapping

 The example code imports the `registerMapping` function and invokes it with arguments for registering an `AWS::DynamoDB::Table` resource.
 The second argument to the function is an object with two parts: `resource` and `attributes`.
-The `resource` is a function that is called for each instance of the CloudFormation type it is registered for.
-This example logs the `props` the function receives and returns `null`, which will result in no resource being created.
+The `resource` is a function that is called for each instance of the registered CloudFormation type.
+The example logs the `props` and returns `null`, so AWS doesn't create any resources.

 ```typescript
 import { registerMapping } from "@cdktf/aws-cdk/lib/mapping";